theroshanron/facebook_ads_marketing_mastery/Split_Testing.md

   - Placements like mobile, desktop and then use automatic placement as warm audience can be a conversion aon any placement

 ## Manual split test Ad level
+- Duplicate Ads and add number of copies
+- Use one variable per ad for the split testing
+- Test variables like call to action, headline, image

+### Split testing with Dynamic creative
+- Takes multiple Ad variables such as images, title, descriptions, videos and ctas
+- It finds the optimized ad creative combinations using facebook machine learning algorithms
+- Use winning creatives to add to split testing and scale up the budget